acsone/odoo-autodiscover/README.rst

 How to use
 ~~~~~~~~~~

-* create and/or install odoo addons in the ``odoo/addons`` namespace (for Odoo 10 and 11)
+* Create and/or install odoo addons in the ``odoo/addons`` namespace (for Odoo 10 and 11)
   or the ``odoo_addons`` namespace (for Odoo 8 and 9),
   possibly with the help of the `setuptools-odoo
   <https://pypi.python.org/pypi/setuptools-odoo>`_ package.
-* run odoo as usual and notice the addons path is extended automatically.
+* Run odoo as usual and notice the addons path is extended automatically.

 Complete example
 ~~~~~~~~~~~~~~~~